 Lake Erie near Sandusky/Marblehead

 Having grown up visiting Lake Erie, this is one of my personal favorite places to experience Ohio’s natural beauty.
 Lake Erie offers a more leisurely kayak and canoe experience, with a multitude of bays and alcoves to paddle around.
 The Marblehead area is incredibly scenic, and has many public areas to launch out from.
-There is also an abundance of wildlife and natural scenery, as well as some famous and historic vistas such as the Marblehead Lighthouse, Cedar Point, and Kelly’s Island.
+There is also an abundance of wildlife and natural scenery, as well as some famous and historic vistas such as the Marblehead Lighthouse, Cedar Point, and Kelley’s Island.
 Plus, Lake Erie has some amazing sandy beaches if you’re looking to stop off for a picnic lunch and soak up some rays!

 Mohican River in Loudonville